-- 2.4.4.2 The Register may permit access doors in superstructures or deckhouses on transverse bulkheads facing the cargo area or on side bulkheads within 5 m (distance specified in 2.4.4.1), to cargo control rooms and to such service spaces as provision rooms, lockers and storerooms, provided they do not give direct or indirect access to any another space containing or providing for accommodation, control stations or service spaces such as galleys, pantries or workshops or similar spaces containing sources of vapour ignition.
-Boundaries of such space shall be of "A-60" class except for boundary facing the cargo area.
-Within the limits specified in 2.4.4.1 it is allowed to fit bolted plates for the removal of machinery.
-Wheelhouse doors and windows may be located within the limits specified in 2.4.4.1, so long as they are designed to ensure that the wheelhouse can be made rapidly and efficiently gas and vapour tight. - 2.4.4.3 The Register may permit access to a deck foam system room where foam tanks and control station are located within the distances specified in 2.4.4.1 provided the requirements of 2.4.4.2 are fulfilled and the door is located flush with a bulkhead. - 2.4.5 Windows and sidescuttles facing the cargo area and located on the sides of superstructures and deckhouses within the limits specified in 2.4.4.1 shall be of the fixed (non-opening) type.
+- 2.4.4.2 The Register may permit access doors in superstructures or deckhouses on transverse bulkheads facing the cargo area or on side bulkheads within 5 m limits specified in 2.4.4.1, to cargo control rooms and to such service spaces used as provision rooms, storerooms and lockers, provided they do not give access directly or indirectly to any other space containing or providing for accommodation, control stations or service spaces such as galleys, pantries or workshops or similar spaces containing sources of vapour ignition.
+Boundaries of such a space shall be of "A-60" class except for the boundary facing the cargo area.
+Bolted plates for the removal of machinery may be fitted within the limits specified in 2.4.4.1.
+Wheelhouse doors and windows may be located within the limits specified in 2.4.4.1 so long as they are designed to ensure that the wheelhouse can be made rapidly and efficiently gastight and vapourtight. - 2.4.4.3 The Register may permit access to a deck foam system room where foam tanks and control station are located within the distances specified in 2.4.4.1 provided the requirements of 2.4.4.2 are fulfilled and the door is located flush with a bulkhead. - 2.4.5 Windows and sidescuttles facing the cargo area and located on the sides of superstructures and deckhouses within the limits specified in 2.4.4.1 shall be of the fixed (non-opening) type.
 Such windows and sidescuttles, except wheelhouse window, shall be of "A-60" class.